MSU-Libraries/kube-doc/README.md

 The alternative is to be _imperative_.
 While Kubernetes supports some imperative actions, it is recommended to be declarative whenever possible.

-For example, Kubernetes can `apply` on a given specification (declarative).
-This means Kubernetes will work to make that specification happen.
-If that specification was previously made to happen, Kubernetes will verify that is the case.
+For example, Kubernetes can `apply` on a given manifest (declarative).
+This means Kubernetes will work to make that manifest happen.
+If that manifest was previously made to happen, Kubernetes will verify that is the case.
 The `apply` succeeds.

-However, Kubernetes can also `create` a given specification (imperative).
-This tells Kubernetes to create something defined by the spec.
-If what is defined in the spec already exists, even in only in part, then the `create` will fail.
+However, Kubernetes can also `create` a given manifest (imperative).
+This tells Kubernetes to create something defined by the manifest.
+If what is defined in the manifest already exists, even in only in part, then the `create` will fail.
 Kubernetes cannot create something that already exists.

 Another example, once you have containers running, you will likely want to open up a port to allow connections into your containers.
-You could declaratively create a service specification file and `apply` it.
+You could declaratively create a service manifest file and `apply` it.
 Or you could imperatively use the `kubectl expose` command to create the service.

 ## How Kubernetes Operates